Boyle-Lab/F-Seq2/README.md

 ##### `-cpus`
 Number of cpus to use.
 Default is 1.

+##### `-tp`
+Threshold (standard deviations) to call peak regions.
+Default is 4.0.

+##### `-sparse_data`
+If flag on, statistical test includes 1k region for more accurate background estimation.
+This can be useful for single-cell data.

 ##### `-nfr_upper_limit`
 Nucleosome free region upper limit.
 Default is 150.
 Used as window_size and min_distance when `-f 0`.

 ##### `-pe_fragment_size_range`
 Effective only if `-pe` on.
-Keep PE fragments whose size within the range.
+Only keep PE fragments whose size within the range to call peaks.
 Default is False, without any selection.
 Useful for ATAC-seq data:
-(1) to call peaks on nucleosome free regions, specify: 0 150
+(1) to call peaks on nucleosome free regions, specify: `0 150`
-(2) to call peaks on nucleosome centers, specify: 150 inf
+(2) to call peaks on nucleosome centers, specify: `150 inf`
+(3) to call peaks on open chromatin regions, specify: `auto`
+> `auto` is a filter designed for ATAC-seq open chromatin peak calling where we filter out fragments whose size related to mono-, di-, tri-, and multi-nucleosomes.
+Size information is taken from the original ATAC-seq paper (Buenrostro et al.).
+You can design your own auto filter based on specific experiment data by specifying `-nucleosome_size` parameter.

+##### `-nucleosome_size`
+Effective only if `-pe` on and specify `-pe_fragment_size_range auto`.
+Default is `180, 247, 315, 473, 558, 615` They
+are the ATAC-seq PE fragment sizes related to mono-, di-, and tri-nucleosomes.
+Fragments whose size within the ranges and above the largest bound (i.e. 615) are filtered out when calling peaks.
+Change those numbers to design your own auto filter.

 ##### `-prior_pad_summit`
 Prior knowledge about peak length which only padded into `NAME_summits.narrowPeak`.
 Default is 0.